goschtl/zope/Zope3/trunk/src/zope/app/preference/README.txt

   >>> checker.setattr_permission_id('skin')
   Global(CheckerPublic,zope.security.checker)

-The id, title, description, and schema are publically available for access, but are not available for mutation at all:
+The id, title, description, and schema are publicly available for access, but are not available for mutation at all:

   >>> checker.permission_id('__id__')